 Microorganisms will grow both on the surface and within the medium.
-Colonies that grow within the medium generally are small in size and may be confluent; the few that grow on the agar surface are of the same size and appearance as those on a streak plate.
+Colonies that grow within the medium generally are small in size and maybe confluent; the few that grow on the agar surface are of the same size and appear like those on a streak plate.
 Each (both large and small) colony is carefully counted (using magnifying colony counter if needed).
-Each colony represents a “colony forming unit” (CFU).
+Each colony represents a “colony-forming unit” (CFU).

 The number of microorganisms present in the particular test sample is determined using the formula: